msuperdock/agda-unused/README.md

 ## Roots

 Running `agda-unused` globally requires an `.agda-roots` file in the project root directory.
+The `.agda-roots` format consists of:

+- Module names, each followed by a list of (possibly qualified) identifiers.
+- Module names in parentheses.

+All given module names not in parentheses are checked, along with their dependencies.
+All given identifiers are considered roots; they cannot be marked unused.
+Qualified identifiers refer to identifiers defined within inner modules.
-The `.agda-roots` format consists of module names, each followed by a list of identifiers.
-Identifiers may be qualified; this allows us to refer to identifiers defined within inner modules.
-If no identifiers are given for a module, then all publicly accessible identifiers in that module are considered roots, and will not be marked unused.
+If no identifiers are given for a module, all publicly accessible identifiers are considered roots.

+All given module names in parentheses are ignored when checking for unused files.
+Such modules may still be checked if imported by another module.

 Example: